 SDLS runs more than 700 courses for more than 10 000 participants each year in the main areas of language training, management and communication, information technology as well as conducting testing and examination for recruitment.

-Click here to see the 2015 March - June programme of courses and seminars.
+Click here to see the 2017 January to August programme of courses and seminars.

 For further information, please check the "Learning at UNOG" website.